Project Overview

 THE PROBLEM

 Owners of birds often have many different tasks to keep track of when caring for a bird, whether that be when to change their food and water or cleaning their cage on a schedule.
-Prospective bird owners may not know where to look for tips and educational material on how to own a pet bird.
+Prospective bird owners may not know where to look for tips or educational material on how to own and properly care for a pet bird.

 THE GOAL